tuhrig/Review_System_Demo/Readme.md

 - Each review must be checked and approved (or rejected).
 - All approved reviews can be listed.

+# What to see in this demo

+- Usage of ActiveMQ to enable an async message-driven communication between system.
+- Basic project setup for Karma JavaScript tests with Grunt

 # Systems

 ## User Interface System